-The pace of genuinely liberalizing economic reform has slowed or stopped.
-The overall regulatory framework remains arbitrary and uneven, subject to the influence of the state.
+Genuinely liberalizing economic reform has either slowed or, in some areas, been stopped and reversed.
+The overall regulatory framework remains arbitrary, uneven, and subject to state influence.
 The labor regime remains repressive.
-Inflation has been monitored intensely, with the government often relying on price controls.
+Inflation has been monitored intensely, and the government often relies on price controls.

-The trade-weighted average tariff rate is 3.2 percent, and layers of nontariff measures are in effect.
+The trade-weighted average tariff rate is 3.0 percent, and layers of nontariff measures are in effect.
 China's protectionist approval system for foreign investment remains restrictive and lacking in transparency.
 The government continues to maintain its tight grip on the financial system.